FlyingWorkshop/market-design/_sources/book/auction-design-and-applications.md

 #### Collusion

 Collusion occurs if bidders agree in advance or during the auction to let prices settle at a low level.
-This is generally illegal, but it can and does happen.Concern is often biggest (and can be less obviously illegal) when there are multiple items for sale: e.g. "you take those, I’ll take these – let’s end the auction."
+This is generally illegal, but it can and does happen.
+Concern is often biggest (and can be less obviously illegal) when there are multiple items for sale: e.g. "you take those, I’ll take these – let’s end the auction."

 With a single item – collusion might rely on